noobchirag69/React_PokeDex/README.md

 - Type `npm run dev` inside the terminal and you are good to go!

 #### Note
-This project was not built with CRA template, instead Vite was used and you should the same for your future React applications.
+This project was not built with CRA template.
+Vite was used instead and you should do the same for your future React applications.

 ### Useful Resources
 PokeAPI Link: [https://pokeapi.co/](https://pokeapi.co/)